engrosamaali91/mybotshop/README.md

 ![Carter in action](carter_navigation_box.gif)

 > [!WARNING]
 > save the occupancy map with the generated occupancy map name in isaac.

+> [!Issues encountered]
+> Tried to add people animation in navigation scene but the character did not move.
+Alternatively i directly gave GoTo command from the people_simulation.
+> The Lidar of Cartar Nova robot has liimited min rage set in simulation therefore it collides with humans
+> In real Carter Nova has HESAI XT 32 lidar that has 0.05m range.
+Look into urdf setting to adjust the min and max rage

 ## [Simulating people in the scene](https://docs.omniverse.nvidia.com/isaacsim/latest/features/warehouse_logistics/ext_omni_anim_people.html#:~:text=Omni.Anim.People-,Omni.Anim.People,%EF%83%81,-Warning)